ranjeetrawat/khatabook/README.md

 # khatabook
-Android Application which helps you ot maintain your account.
+Android Application which helps you to maintain your account.